malensek/picle/README.md

 Pi Cluster Executor (picle)
 ===========================

 Management scripts for building and maintaining a cluster of Raspberry Pi nodes.
+Instead of covering every possible use case, this framework is simple and opinionated.
+If your goal is getting a large number of Raspberry Pis up and running quickly, picle might be worth a look.